wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 hook_url
 ^^^^^^^^

 This is the URL that is used for communication with the software being integrated.
-It's mandatory for the `Slack`, `Shuffle`  and `Maltiverse` integrations.
+It's mandatory for the `Slack`, `Shuffle`,  and `Maltiverse` integrations.

 +--------------------+----------------------------------------+
 | **Default value**  | n/a                                    |